pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 The simplest way to start a package is to use the built-in package generator that ships with Pulsar.
 This generator is implemented as a separate package called {package-generator}.

 You can run the generator by invoking the command palette and searching for "Generate Package".
 A dialog will appear asking you to name your new project.
-Whatever name you choose Pulsar will then create that directory and fill it out with a skeleton project and link it into your <span class="platform-linux platform-mac">`~/.pulsar/packages`</span> <span class="platform-win">`%USERPROFILE%\.pulsar\packages`</span> directory so it's loaded when you launch your editor next time.
+Whatever name you choose Pulsar will then create that directory and fill it out with a skeleton project and link it into your <span class="platform-linux platform-mac">`~/.pulsar/packages`</span> <span class="platform-win">`%USERPROFILE%\.pulsar\packages`</span> directory so it’s loaded when you launch your editor next time.

 ::: note Note